Xavose/NeverwinterNights/8. Tracking down the words of power/Anthem of the First Dawn Description.md

 **Requires:** No attunement

-**Form:** A tarnished silver bugle or sun-disk medallion on a broken chain
+**Form:** A tarnished silver bugle on a broken chain

 **Effects:**

-- While you possess it, you and allies within 30 feet who can hear you treat dim light as bright light for the purpose of sight and sunlight sensitivity.
+- While you possess it, you and allies within 30 feet who can hear you treat dim light as bright light and non magical darkness as dim light for the purpose of sight and sunlight sensitivity.
 - Once per long rest, when you or an ally in that aura would be reduced to 0 hit points, you can cause them to drop to 1 hit point instead (no reaction required; you must be conscious).

 ---